martyn-hash/The-link/replit.md

 -   Fixed "timeout exceeded when trying to connect" errors caused by fake batch queries (N parallel individual queries)
 -   `batchGetUsers` and `batchGetProjects` now use TRUE SQL batch queries (`WHERE id IN (...)`) - 2 indexed queries instead of N connections
 -   Candidate LIMIT reduced from 100 to 25 to minimize hydration work per run
--   Per-user timeout isolation: 8-second timeout per user prevents one slow email from blocking others
+-   Per-user timeout isolation: 5-second timeout per user prevents one slow email from blocking others
--   Global budget increased from 8s to 25s (appropriate since query phase is now sub-second)
+-   Global budget remains 8s (budgets are guardrails - DO NOT INCREASE)
 -   Hydration miss logging: warns when users/projects are skipped due to missing data for observability

 ## External Dependencies